Sanaria: Mission statement

 Sanaria's primary mission is to develop and commercialize whole-parasite PfSPZ vaccines that confer high-level, long-lasting protection against Plasmodium falciparum, the malaria parasite responsible for more than 95% of malaria-associated severe illness and death worldwide and the malaria parasite for which there is the most significant drug resistance.
-The overall mission includes 1) developing vaccines that prevent all human malaria and using these vaccines to immunize entire populations in geographically defined areas to halt malaria transmission and thereby eliminate malaria and 2) developing vaccines for prevention or treatment of other infectious diseases, and diseases of the liver.
+The long term goal is to develop vaccines that prevent all human malaria and use these vaccines to immunize entire populations in geographically defined areas to halt malaria transmission and eliminate malaria.
+This will be accomplished by first introducing vaccines to prevent malaria in specific populations like pregnant women and children in malaria endemic areas, as well as travelers to malaria endemic areas.